-22. Contingent liabilities
+23. Contingent liabilities

-As at 31 December 2018, the Company was involved in two ongoing legal claims amounting to less than €150,000 which are being repudiated.
-The Board of Directors, based on legal advice obtained, do not expect any financial losses to be incurred from such claims.
+As at 31 December 2019, the Company was involved in one ongoing legal claim amounting to less than €100,000 which is being repudiated.
+The Board of Directors, based on legal advice obtained, does not expect any financial losses to be incurred from such claims.